Getting Started with Blazor SpeechToText in a Blazor WASM App

 Install Syncfusion® Blazor Inputs NuGet in the App

-To add the Blazor SpeechToText component to the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search for and install Syncfusion.Blazor.Inputs.
-Alternatively, use the following package manager command to install it.
+To add the Blazor SpeechToText component to the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search and install Syncfusion.Blazor.Inputs.
+Alternatively, run the following commands in the Package Manager Console to achieve the same.

 NOTE